caseymaloneongithub/sound-replit/replit.md

 Stripe is integrated for one-time purchases and recurring subscriptions.
 One-time cart purchases use **embedded checkout** with Stripe Payment Elements (on-site payment form), while subscription purchases use Stripe Checkout Sessions (redirect to Stripe).
 The system handles webhooks for payment confirmations and subscription lifecycle events.
 A "subscribe and save" model with flexible delivery frequencies is supported, with server-side validation preventing mixed carts.

 **Stripe Customer Sync** (Added November 2025):
-When retail or wholesale customers register accounts, they are automatically created as Stripe customers.
+When retail customers register accounts, they are automatically created as Stripe customers.
 The `stripeCustomerId` is stored in the users table for seamless future transactions.
 Staff and admin accounts are excluded from Stripe sync as they do not make purchases.
 This integration:
 - Creates Stripe customers on registration with name, email, phone
 - Stores userId in Stripe customer metadata for reference
 - Uses non-blocking approach - registration succeeds even if Stripe creation fails
 - Logs errors with context for monitoring and alerting
-- Supports retail customers (role='user') and wholesale customers (role='wholesale_customer')
+- Supports retail customers (role='user') only
-- Excludes staff, admin, and super_admin accounts
+- Excludes wholesale_customer, staff, admin, and super_admin accounts
-- **Backfill Tool**: Super admins can sync existing retail and wholesale customers to Stripe via the User Management tab in Staff Portal with dry-run preview and live execution options
+- **Backfill Tool**: Super admins can sync existing retail customers to Stripe via the User Management tab in Staff Portal with dry-run preview and live execution options

 **Embedded Cart Checkout Flow**:
 - Users navigate from cart drawer to `/cart-checkout` page